Florence's path: Track the tropical storm here

 Where is the hurricane now?

-The storm is about 25 miles west of Myrtle Beach, South Carolina and 40 miles south-southeast of Florence, South Carolina, the NHC said Saturday in a 2 a.m.
+The storm is 70 miles west-southwest of Florence, South Carolina, and 25 miles southeast of Columbia, South Carolina, the NHC said Sunday in a 1 a.m.
 ET advisory.

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?